 Get dipping, cheese lovers!
-This pretzel cheese dip is super creamy and easily made on the stove-top.
-Pair with soft pretzels, and enjoy this ultimate appetizer!
+This pretzel cheese dip is restaurant-worthy and comes together easily on the stovetop featuring cheddar cheese and a roux.
+It’s flavored with serrano peppers, onion, garlic, Worcestershire, and dijon.

 - Shredded sharp cheddar cheese